 Here are our favorite picks that deliver quality materials, solid protection, and multi-terrain comfort head-to-toe for a fraction of the price of that shiny new Klim kit you've been eyeballing.

-There's no affordable adventure helmet we recommend more enthusiastically then Bell's MX9 Adventure Mips.
+There's no affordable adventure helmet we recommend more enthusiastically than Bell's MX9 Adventure MIPS.
 We've worn this thing all over the world over the last several years, and it's just an outstanding helmet for the money.

 This lid is impressively light, comes in three shell sizes for an ideal fit, flows air like an actual motocross helmet, and does it all for just $250.
 It also fits any size goggle without issue, and even comes with an ECE safety certification.